kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 ### Assemble the data science pipeline

-To create a modular pipeline for the price prediction model, add the following to the top of `src/kedro_tutorial/pipelines/data_science/pipeline.py`:
+To create a modular pipeline for the price prediction model, replace the contents of `src/kedro_tutorial/pipelines/data_science/pipeline.py` with the following:

 > If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste.